skrysmanski/devlog/content/articles/networking/ping-by-name.md

 draft: true
 ---

-In a local network (or any other network), it's desirable to be able to find computers by //name// rather than by //ip address//.
+In a local network (or any other network), it's desirable to be able to find computers by *name* rather than by *ip address*.

 So, instead of using: